About the Founder

 Kim is an experienced life strategist, an engaging keynote speaker, and a skilled workshop facilitator.
 Her workshops are experiential and transformational.
 She specializes in identifying the issues that keep us stuck and addresses them by developing a personalized toolbox to help us hurdle over them.
 Her favorite work is done in circles.
 Her favorite topics include Emotional intelligence, Gifts of Conflict, Impacts of Historical Trauma, Cultural Healing, Innocuous Nature of Fear, most of which she includes in Race, Equity, and Inclusion work.
 Born and educated in Baltimore, MD she currently lives in Robeson County, NC where her roots run deep as a member of the Lumbee Tribe.
 Kim serves on many local, state, and national boards that support community activism and local economy through arts, food, culture, and tourism.
 She recently served as Chair of the Board of Alternate Roots.
 In 2015 she founded Artist Market-Pembroke, providing retail opportunities for local and regional artists in southeast North Carolina.
 Her love of community and films is expressed as the curator of the annual Lumbee Film Festival (along with Cucalorus) and the quarterly CommUnity Cinema (in partnership with Working Films).
 She expresses her creativity as a writer and workshop/training facilitator.

-Jenn is the founder of Justice for All Consulting.
+Jenn is the founder of Justice for All Education.
 She holds a Master’s Degree in Peace & Conflict Studies, with research focusing on the correlation between lived experiences and identity formation.
 Her background includes years of program design for teams and groups looking to advance skills and knowledge in areas of diversity, inclusion, leadership, and cultural intelligence.
 Jenn’s commitment to moving us all towards the goal of an equitable lived experience has guided her approach to community engagement, in providing direct support to folks seeking that resource, as well as challenging systems and philosophies perpetuating the status quo.
 Program focus for Justice for All includes integrating aspects of education, experiences, and opportunities to get involved in community action to create, and sustain, authentic relationships.

 Linden co-founded Food Insight Group (FIG) as a way to continue her passion for community-led, food-as-social-justice work.
 She holds a PhD in Nutrition Intervention and Policy from UNC-Chapel Hill, and she relishes the opportunity to work across disciplines, social agendas, and geographies to build programs, policies, research, and connections that promote the health and wellbeing of communities.
 As a former “Lunch Lady,” she has a particular passion for supporting schools’, students’, and families’ efforts to grow thriving school food systems.
 Other skills include research and evaluation, visioning, and project implementation.
 She believes all projects must center race and climate crisis, or there’s no point in doing food systems work.